MA in Anthropology

 Credit Hours Required for Master’s Degree

-Students must complete a minimum of 30 credit hours beyond the Bachelor of Arts degree.
+MA graduate students must complete a minimum of 30 credit hours beyond the Bachelor of Arts degree.
 At least 9 of the required hours must be 8000-level anthropology courses and seminars, and must include at least one content course (i.e., not a readings or research course).
-In addition to the 8000-level requirement, all students must take ANTHRO 8010 History of Anthropology IStudents must also take one (1) course of their choosing in archaeology and one (1) course of their choosing in biological anthropology.
+As part of the 8000-level requirement, all students must take the departmental core courses in cultural anthropology, archaeology, and biological anthropology.
 Students lacking a basic course in statistics are required to take at least one course, preferably during the first year of graduate work.
 A maximum of 12 hours may be in non-thesis research (ANTHRO 7990/ANTHRO 8990) or reading courses (ANTHRO 7960).

 Students enrolled in Track 1 must complete the MA thesis requirement.
 Successful completion of the thesis will be determined by the student’s advisory committee.
 The advisory committee for the thesis consists of at least 3 faculty members, including the advisor, another member of the anthropology department, and one member of the graduate faculty from another MU department and who generally holds a doctorate degree in another subject.